curv3d/curv/README.rst

   stage as of Nov 2021 (limited functionality):

   * https://curv.leefallat.ca/
-  * https://cadhub.xyz then click on Curv at bottom of page.
+  * https://cadhub.xyz then click on Curv.

 * For the full experience, build and install the software (Windows, MacOS, Linux), see `<BUILD.md>`_.